aarondfrancis/flaky/README.md

 }
 ```

-But you don't care if it fails, as long as it doesn't fail for more than hour.
+But you don't care if it fails, as long as it doesn't fail for more than an hour.
 Then you could wrap that code up in Flaky
 protections.

 ```php